What is Electrical Power System?

 The high-voltage electrical power line is spread like a net in the entire country from the process of power generation transmission and distribution to share power it is called a grid system.
 The power of any power plant can be shared (older power plants can share power with new power plants), and it can be transmitted from one place to another place.

 A grid system or power grid is the system of a combined supply of electricity generated by multiple power plants through a transmission line at a certain high-quality voltage within a network.
 In short, whenever some of the power plants operated together or share power to meet the load demand it is called an interconnected grid system.

 There are more privileges of the interconnected grid system.
 Suppose three power plants are operating together and generating a certain amount of electricity to meet the load demand. if one power plant is collapsed then some other power plant can share the load until maintenance of the collapsed power plant. it is noted that the older power plants can be run by following the electric power grid or ac power grid system.

-What is Corona Effect?
+What is Corona Effect in Overhead Transmission Line?

 The phenomenon of violet glowing and producing a hissing noise is called the corona.
 Corona always occurs in an AC circuit.
 A special stage occurs when two conductors are kept in a position greater than the spacing diameter and their horizontal AC voltage is gradually increased.

 The air around this special phase conductor is ionized by electrostatic stress and the insulation in the air breaks.
 In this state, light purple rays are seen and weight gas is formed which is known as the corona.